 ABI designed its products based on single-use assay platforms with straightforward test procedures that can be completed in minutes.
 In the U.S. some of the Company's clinical laboratory products and those with medical intended uses generally require "prescription use" Federal Drug Adminstration ("FDA") 510(k) clearance prior to product marketing given that they will be ordered or used by medical practitioners in the course of his or her professional practice.
 Despite this categorization, ABI's professional use products are still designed for ease of use, can be utilized near or at the point-of-care, and do not require the use of expensive equipment or a highly trained or specialized staff.
 As a result, an individual's current health status can rapidly be incorporated into diagnostic and treatment decisions, improving the overall efficiency of the healthcare experience in the eyes of the patient, and ultimately the payor.
 In addition, in the developing world, the portability and ease-of-use of such point-of-care tests can serve to drastically improve the level of disease screening and subsequent patient care.
 We believe the benefits of our technology platforms are therefore well-suited to the diagnostic demands of countries in the developing world that seek to deliver modern medical diagnosis in the midst of primitive infrastructures.
 In addition, some of our products have received FDA 510(k) clearance for over-the-counter ("OTC") use.
-Other self-tests deliver personal health information of a non-medical nature, on-demand, and are not FDA regulated; these products address the needs of the evolving healthcare delivery system that is moving patient care closer to or in the home.
-The following table set forth our marketed and current pipeline products indentifies the appropriate "prescription use" or "OTC" designation and whether the required clearance has been obtained or is still needed prior to product marketing.
+Other self-tests deliver personal health information of a non-medical nature, on-demand, and are not FDA regulated; these products are still manufactured in compliance with a quality management system ("QMS-Compliant").
+ABI believes that all its technology platforms and products address the needs of the evolving healthcare delivery system that is moving patient care closer to or in the home.
+The following table set forth our marketed and current pipeline products indentifies the appropriate "prescription use" or "OTC" designation and whether the required clearance has been obtain

-Our marketed and en Product nerging p Platform roducts include Market/Pipeline : Not FDA- regulated; QMS- Compliant Only FDA Clearance Required Prescription Use/OTC FDA Clearance Status Obtained/Needed Description BreathScan®/CHUBETM MPC Marketed OTC Obtained Disposable breath alcohol detector BreathScan® PRO MPC Marketed OTC Obtained Quantitative breath alcohol detection system Breath Ketone "Check"® MPC Pipeline Prescription Use Needed Disposable breath ketone device for diabetic monitoring and management of senile dementia and Alzheimers disease patients METRON TM MPC Marketed Х Disposable breath ketone device to monitor weight loss Breath PulmoHealth "Check"® MPC Pipeline Prescription Use Needed A suite of breath tests for biomarkers indicating asthma, chronic obstructive pulmonary disease (COPD), and lung cancer VIVO MPC Marketed Х Non-invasive, quantitative measurement of biological markers for oxidative stress that relates to cellular damage
+Our marketed and emerging products include: Product Platform Market/Pipeline Not FDA- regulated; QMS- Compliant Only FDA Clearance Required Prescription Use/OTC FDA Clearance Status Obtained/Needed Description BreathScan®/CHUBETM MPC Marketed OTC Obtained Disposable breath alcohol detector BreathScan® PRO MPC Marketed OTC Obtained Quantitative breath alcohol detection system Breath Ketone "Check"® MPC Pipeline Prescription Use Needed Disposable breath ketone device for diabetic monitoring and management of senile dementia and Alzheimers disease patients METRON TM MPC Marketed X Disposable breath ketone device to monitor weight loss Breath PulmoHealth "Check"® MPC Pipeline Prescription Use Needed A suite of breath tests for biomarkers indicating asthma, chronic obstructive pulmonary disease (COPD), and lung cancer VIVO MPC Marketed X Non-invasive, quantitative measurement of biological markers for oxidative stress that relates to cellular damage

-Product Platform Market/Pipeline Not FDA- regulated; QMS- Compliant Only FDA Clearance Required Prescription Use/OTC FDA Clearance Status Obtained/Needed Description PIFA® Heparin/PF4 & PIFA PLUSS® PF4 PIFA Marketed Prescription Use Obtained Rapid tests for Heparin/PF4 antibodies to detect an allergy to the widely used blood thinner, Heparin PIFA PLUSS® Infectious Diseases PIFA Pipeline Prescription Use Obtained Rapid tests for a variety of infectious diseases, especially those that are prevalent outside of the United States seraSTAT® seraStat Marketed Prescription Use Obtained Rapid Blood Cell Separator, marketed under the brand name seraSTAT®, further accelerates the rate at which a test result is obtained as the often- required sample preparation step is abbreviated drastically.
+Product Platform Market/Pipeline Not FDA- regulated; QMS- Compliant Only FDA Clearance Required Prescription Use/OTC FDA Clearance Status Obtained/Needed Description PIFA® Heparin/PF4 & PIFA PLUSS® PF4 PIFA Marketed Prescription Use Obtained Rapid tests for Heparin/PF4 antibodies to detect an allergy to the widely used blood thinner, Heparin PIFA PLUSS® Infectious Diseases PIFA Pipeline Prescription Use Obtained Rapid tests for a variety of infectious diseases, especially those that are prevalent outside of the United States seraSTAT® seraStat Marketed Prescription Use Obtained Rapid Blood Cell Separator, marketed under the brand name seraSTAT®, further accelerates the rate at which a test result is obtained as the often-required sample preparation step is abbreviated drastically.
 Tri- Cholesterol "Check"® REA Marketed OTC Obtained Rapid test for Total and high density lipoprotein cholesterol and estimates low density lipo protein